Collaborative Divorce May be Right for You in Cornelius, North Carolina

 Under the collaborative divorce process, both parties enter into a written agreement whereby they agree to negotiate the terms of the divorce in an amicable and professional way without running to the courthouse.
 This is referred to as a participation agreement or collaborative law pledge.
 By using collaborative divorce, the couple can address major issues in their legal separation and come to mutually agreed upon terms.
 Likewise, by signing this pledge, the parties agree to retain control of the separation and divorce instead of handing decisions over to a North Carolina family law judge.
 The parties also agree to jointly hire professional consultants who can help facilitate resolutions on issues such as finances, among others.
 The ultimate goal of the collaborative divorce process in Cornelius is to work toward together to resolve issues that commonly arise in legal separation and divorce.Less Time, More Savings

-When a marriage breaks down the line between love and hate grows thin.
+When a marriage breaks down in Cornelius, North Carolina, the line between love and hate grows thin.
 Often times it is difficult to end a marriage without the parties becoming financially and emotionally bankrupt, or close to it.
 It is also hard to imagine that the strong emotions involved in a marriage resulting in divorce can ever be resolved.
 Through collaborative divorce, however, this is possible.

 Collaborative divorce differs from litigation and arbitration in several ways.
-First, there is no competitive nature to the procedure where at the end of the process a winner and loser are declared but, rather, the goal is a win-win for both parties.
-Moreover, the process of collaborative divorce costs a fraction of the expenses involved in a litigated divorce and takes much less time to come to a resolution.
+First, there is no winner versus loser approach but, rather, the goal is a win-win for both parties.
+Moreover, the process of collaborative divorce in Cornelius costs a fraction of the expenses involved in a litigated divorce and takes much less time to come to a resolution.
 Beyond this, part of the goal of collaborative divorce is to make the process less emotionally charged and still settle the case.Explaining Collaborative Law

 Collaborative law is not a new concept, although the movement began in the 1980s.
-The concept of collaborative law spread across the globe as an alternative to using the court system.
+The concept of collaborative law spread across the globe, from the United States to Canada to Europe, as an alternative to using the court system.
 Collaborative law aims to resolve legal separation and divorce issues in a neutral and non-hostile environment to avoid the often drawn-out and expensive process of seeking court intervention to resolve the matter.
 While a North Carolina court is not involved during the negotiation process, it does have to approve the divorce settlement agreed upon and proposed by the couple divorcing.

 The main goals of collaborative law include: